snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

 .. _`interfaces:dakota.interfacing`:

-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""
-Parameters and Results Using the Python dakota.interfacing module
+The Python dakota.interfacing module
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The Python module ``dakota.interfacing`` provides a Python interface to read and write Dakota parameters and results files, respectively.
-Because of this, ``dakota.interfacing`` can greatly simplify development of black-box interfaces.
-The benefit may be greatest when one or more phases of the interface (pre-processing, execution, post-processing) is written in Python.
+""""""""""""""""""""""""""""""""""""

+The Python module ``dakota.interfacing`` has several features that aid development of analysis drivers.

+* Parse Dakota parameters files into easy-to-use :class:`Parameters` objects, which provide dict-like access to variable values and other evaluation information,
+* Add response data to :class:`Results` objects, which can be conveniently written to Dakota results files,
+* Configure templates,
+* Split batch parameters files into files for individual evaluations,

 The following sections describe the components of ``dakota.interfacing``.
 These components include:

+-  The :func:`read_parameters_file` function.
+Constructs :class:`Parameters`,
+   :class:`Results`, :class:`BatchParameters`, and :class:`BatchResults` objects from a
+   Dakota parameters file.
 -  The :class:`Parameters` class.
 Makes available the variable information for a single evaluation
 -  The :class:`Results` class.
 Collects results for a single evaluation and